Learn-Together-Pro/ComputerScience/dbms/concepts.md

 ### Relational database / Document-based database
 : ...

+### Entity Set ~ Entity Class ~ Entity Type / Entity ~ Entity Instance

+**Entity Set ~ Entity Class ~ Entity Type**

+A set of similar or related entities, a set of entities that share the same attributes but have different sets of values for those attributes.

+An entity set can be thought of as a table in a relational database, where each row represents an entity and each column represents an attribute.
+Sometimes in conversation, the term "entity" may be used to mean "entity set", which is consistent with the Barker taxonomy.

+**Entity ~ Entity Instance**

+Any distinct, identifiable object or thing of interest, an instance that can contain various attributes to describe its properties.

+Entities are usually physical objects like a person, a book, a car, or abstract concepts like a course or an idea.

+### Weak / Strong Entity

+**Weak Entity**

+Entity that cannot exist independently and relies on another, stronger entity for its identification.
+A weak entity does not have a primary key of its own but instead uses a foreign key in combination with some of its attributes to form a composite key.

+**Strong Entity**

+Entity that can exist independently of other entities.
+It has a primary key, which uniquely identifies each of its instances.
+The primary key is composed of one or more attributes that are inherent to the entity.

+**Difference**

+Independence: Strong entities are independent and have their own primary keys.
+Weak entities are dependent on other entities and use a combination of foreign keys and their attributes to form a composite key.

+Existence: A strong entity does not need any other entity to exist in the database, whereas a weak entity's existence is contingent upon the existence of a related strong entity.

+Identification: Strong entities are identified by their own primary key.
+Weak entities are identified by a composite key, which includes a foreign key linking them to a strong entity.

-### Minimal Cardinality / Maximal Cardinality:
+### Minimal Cardinality / Maximal Cardinality

+**Maximal Cardinality**

-Maximal cardinality refers to the maximum number of instances of one entity that can be associated with a single instance of another entity in a relationship.
-Minimal cardinality refers to the minimum number of instances of one entity that must be associated with a single instance of another entity in a relationship.
+Maximum number of instances of one entity that can be associated with a single instance of another entity in a relationship.

-While maximal cardinality focuses on how many entity instances can be in a relationship, minimal cardinality focuses on how many must be in that relationship.
 In relational databases, the maximum cardinality of a relation is enforced by the uniqueness constraint on a foreign key, which effectively converts a many-to-one relationship.
 Maximum cardinality could be one or many, but not zero.

+**Minimal cardinality**

+Minimum number of instances of one entity that must be associated with a single instance of another entity in a relationship.
 In relational databases, the minimum cardinality of a relation is enforced by the nullability constraint of a foreign key.
 A non-nullable constraint changes a zero-or-more relationship to a one-or-more relationship.
 Minimum cardinality could be zero or one, but not many.

+**Difference**

+While maximal cardinality focuses on how many entity instances can be in a relationship, minimal cardinality focuses on how many must be in that relationship.
+Cardinality usually shortcut for Maximal Cardinality, not Minimal.

 ### Nuances of SQL